alpha-wolf-jin/ocp-azure-UPI/README.md

 **New VNet has 2 subnets on Azure portal**
 ![Once Login Azure portal](images/azure-upi-network-01.png)
 >One subnet is for master nodes and the other is for work nodes.
 Both are part of machine network.
+>Picture was taken in different deployment.
+The infra ID is differet here.

 **New VSecurity Group on Azure portal**
 ![Once Login Azure portal](images/azure-upi-network-02.png)
+>Picture was taken in different deployment.
+The infra ID is differet here.

 ## 10 Deploying the RHCOS cluster image for the Azure infrastructure